 a.
 Facebook Ads: The method of creating an ad via Facebook Ads Manager to publish sponsored content on Facebook.
 These ads are of different types such as video ads, carousels etc.

-Facebook ads can also be changed to the number of impressions (views) depending on the campaign and marketing strategy.
+Facebook ads can also be changed to the number of impressions (views) depending on the campaign and content marketing strategy.

 However, the analytics (insights) for Instagram is only valid for 14 days before it refreshes.
 Ads on Instagram can also be changed to number to impressions based on the campaign.